Vandalic War: Re-establishment of Roman rule in Africa and the Mauri Wars

 Despite Justinian's intentions and proclamations, however, Roman control over Africa was not yet secure.
 During his campaign, Belisarius had secured most of the provinces of Byzacena, Zeugitana and Tripolitania.
 Further west, on the other hand, imperial control extended in a series of strongholds captured by the fleet along the coast as far as Constantine, while most of the inland areas of Numidia and Mauretania remained under the control of the local Mauri tribes, as indeed had been the case under the Vandal kings.
 The Mauri initially acknowledged the Emperor's suzerainty and gave hostages to the imperial authorities, but they soon became restive and rose in revolt.
 The first imperial governor, Belisarius' former domesticus Solomon, who combined the offices of both magister militum and praetorian prefect, was able to score successes against them and strengthen Roman rule in Africa, but his work was interrupted by a widespread military mutiny in 536.
 The mutiny was eventually subdued by Germanus, a cousin of Justinian, and Solomon returned in 539.
 He fell, however, in the Battle of Cillium in 544 against the united Mauri tribes, and Roman Africa was again in jeopardy.
-It would not be until 548 that the resistance of the Mauri tribes would be finally broken by the talented general John Troglita.
+After Solomon's death, unrest brewed in the region, fuelled by native resistance and military mutiny.
+Instability may have been furthered by the arrival of the plague in North Africa in 543, although its exact economic and demographic impacts remain unknown.
+General Areobindus was sent on a relief fleet in 545 but the clumsy power-sharing arrangement with commander Sergius worsened the situation.
+It would not be until 548 that the resistance of the Mauri tribes would be finally broken by the general John Troglita.
+Troglita is credited by Corippus and others for re-establishing Roman control in the region.